Secure tenants have the right to take in a lodger.

 Your financial situation

 How much you charge depends on what you are providing.
-Take a look on the Spare Room website to see what the going rates are, keeping in mind the possibility of an increase in your gas and electricity bills.
+See the Spare Room website for current rates, keeping in mind the possibility of an increase in your gas and electricity bills.

 The Rent a Room Scheme lets you earn up to £7,500 a year tax-free from letting out furnished accommodation in your home.
 Any income over this amount will be taxed.

-More information on the Rent a Room Scheme is available on GOV.UK, where you can also find the government's guide to Letting Rooms in Your Home.
+See further information on the Rent a Room Scheme, where you can also find the government's guide to Letting Rooms in Your Home.